nsinorov/SoftUniMainPath/JS Front-End/JS Front-End/JS Syntax Fundamentals - Exercises/Cooking by Numbers/README.md

      spice - add 1 to the number
      bake - multiply number by 3
      fillet - subtract 20% from the number

+The input comes as 6 string elements.
+The first element is the starting point and must be parsed to a number.
+The remaining 5 elements are the names of the operations to be performed.

+The output should be printed on the console.